ekta1604/my-notes/postman.md

 1. Create an account on webpage or download postman for os
 2. It supports all the common HTTP methods such as GET, POST, PUT, PATCH, DELETE, and others
-3. Create a collections for various APIs and set an envirnment accordingly In APIs, you can set various variables like local, global, environment
+3. Create a collections for various APIs and set an envirnment accordingly In APIs, you can set various variables like local, global, environment, data, collection.